 - Holidays: settled pleadings and acted in personal injury claims brought under the Package Travel Regulations, including claims for injuries suffered falling from a snowmobile and a dog sled on an excursion in Norway.

-- Public liability claims: instructed by a local authority in numerous trials concerning slips and trips in car parks, leisure centres and on various other local authority premises
+- Public liability claims: instructed by a local authority in numerous trials concerning slips and trips in car parks, leisure centres, playgrounds, and on various other local authority premises

 Rachel is developing a busy property practice, with a particular focus on commercial property disputes and business tenancies.
 However, her experience covers the full spectrum of property matters, including:

 - Adverse possession

 - Business tenancies (including terms, renewal and termination)

 - Dilapidations / disrepair